Tumescent Technique Glendora & Los Angeles

-The tumescent liposuction technique is the gold standard in liposuction.
+The tumescent liposuction technique in Glendora or Los Angeles areas is the gold standard in liposuction.
 It’s a method that helps to reduce post-operative bruising, swelling and pain.
 Blood loss is minimized during tumescent liposuction, so the technique reduces the chance that a blood transfusion will be needed.

 Dr. Jon Sattler offers tumescent liposuction, along with several other procedures in surgical body contouring in LA County.
 During tumescent liposuction, areas of excess fat are injected with a large amount of anesthetic liquid before liposuction is performed.
 The liquid causes the compartments of fat to become swollen and firm or "tumesced."
 The expanded fat compartments allow the liposuction cannula to travel smoothly beneath the skin as the fat is removed.